trishaandrews/trishaandrews.github.io/_posts/2015-8-28-MSD-Intro.md

 ---
 layout: page
-title:  "What To Listen To (Part I)"
+title:  "What To Listen To (Part I: Basic Intro)"
 subheadline:  "First looks at the Million Song Dataset"
 author: Trisha
 teaser: "For my final project at Metis, I'm looking at the Million Song Dataset in order to build a music explorer / recommendation engine based on song clusters by low-level sound features"